wackersCTF/LIT-2021/misc/Dots and Lines.md

 Author: Andrew Shin

 ## Challenge
-Ye old way of delivering messages, might want to slow it down to catch everything… Note: set the spaces as is, do not replace spaces with underscores
+Ye old way of delivering messages, might want to slow it down to catch everything… Note: set the spaces as is, do not replace spaces with underscores \n
 Attachment: https://drive.google.com/uc?export=download&id=1qP_8qp2gviDJ5HKRWKDdV54V8tPP0LrG

 ## Solution